sparoodata/mongolens_new/README.md

 ## Tutorial

-This tutorial will guide you through setting up a MongoDB container with sample data, then using MongoDB Lens to interact with it through natural language queries:
+This following tutorial guides you through setting up a MongoDB container with sample data, then using MongoDB Lens to interact with it through natural language queries:

 - [Setting Up Sample Data Container](#tutorial-setting-up-sample-data-container)
 - [Importing Sample Data](#tutorial-importing-sample-data)